hashgraph/hedera-services/platform-sdk/docs/proposals/metric-labels/README.md

     * Removes all metrics with the given category and name.
 Labels will be ignored.
     */
     void remove(@NonNull String category, @NonNull String name);

-    /**
-    * Removes all metrics that have the same category and name as the given metric.
-Labels will be ignored.
-    */
-    void remove(@NonNull Metric metric);

-    /**
-    * Removes all metrics that have the same category and name as the given metric configs.
-Labels will be ignored.
-    */
-    void remove(final @NonNull MetricConfig<?, ?> config);
 }
 ```